Your product page is the revenue driver on your online store.

 Color is interesting.
 It makes us pay attention.

-Take a look at these different product pages, one from Evolution of Smooth, the other from Fresh.
+Take a look at these two different product page designs, one from Evolution of Smooth, the other from Fresh.

 Even though the only “real” colors are in the product image, the black and grey “add to basket” button stands out because it’s the darkest element on the page.

-Contrast that with the product page from Fresh:
+Contrast that with the product page design from Fresh:

 Like Evolution of Smooth, Fresh also uses a mostly white color scheme.
 But here, the "add to bag" button is not visually prominent because it's the same color as other elements on the page.